 - Week 4: The sustainable development nexus: business, corporate social responsibility and human rights

-- Week 5: The UN Guiding Principles on Business and Human Rights
+- Week 5: The UN Guiding Principles on Business and Human Rights and ongoing processes

 - Week 6: Practical tools for ensuring corporate responsibility to respect human rights